The Potential Danger to Satellites due to Ejecta from a 2032 Lunar Impact by Asteroid 2024 YR4

 \section{Abstract}

 On 2032 December 22 the 60m diameter asteroid \yr4 has a 4\% chance of impacting the Moon.
 Such an impact would release 6.5 MT TNT equivalent energy and produce a $\sim$ 1 km diameter crater.
 We estimate that up to 10$^{8}$ kg of lunar material could be liberated in such an impact by exceeding lunar escape speed.
-Depending on the actual impact location on the Moon as much as 10\% of this material may accrete to the Earth on timescales of a few days.
-The lunar ejecta-associated particle fluence at 0.1 - 10 mm sizes could produce upwards of years to of order a decade of equivalent background meteoroid impact exposure to satellites in near-Earth space late in 2032.
+The current overall probability is about 1\% that the asteroid will impact the Moon at a location such that more than 10\% of the ejected material would accrete to the Earth on timescales of a few days.
+If this were to occur, the lunar ejecta-associated particle fluence at 0.1 - 10 mm sizes could produce upwards of years to of order a decade of equivalent background meteoroid impact exposure to satellites in near-Earth space late in 2032.
 Our results demonstrate that planetary defense considerations should be more broadly extended to cis-lunar space and not confined solely to near-Earth space.

 \keywords{}